Nyamekesse/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Write a function that prints the chessboard.
 - Write a function that prints the sum of the two diagonals of a square matrix of integers.

+## Some Advanced Tasks

+- Write a function that sets the value of a pointer to a char.
+- Create a file that contains the password for the crackme2 executable.